Payday (confection)

 Payday, officially styled PAYDAY and previously sometimes PayDay, is a brand of a candy bar first introduced in 1932 by the Hollywood Candy Company.
 The original Payday candy bar consists of salted peanuts rolled over a nougat-like sweet caramel center.
 Since 1996, classic Payday candy bars without chocolate have been continually produced by the Hershey Company.
-In 2020, Hershey's released a "Chocolatey Payday bar" as a permanent part of the Payday product line; it is identical to the regular bar, but covered by a layer of compound chocolate paste(fake chocolate).
+In 2020, Hershey's released a "Chocolatey Payday bar" as a permanent part of the Payday product line; it is identical to the regular bar, but covered by a layer of compound chocolate paste, including cocoa and chocolate.

 History

-Payday was first introduced in 1932 by Hollywood Candy Company and got its name because it was first produced on payday at the company.
+Payday was first introduced in 1932 by the Hollywood Candy Company and got its name because it was first produced on payday at the company.
 Payday was marketed during the Great Depression as a meal replacement because of its dense peanut outer layer.
 Headed by Frank Martoccio, who had founded the F.A.
 Martoccio Macaroni Company, Hollywood also produced the Zero bar, originally called the Double Zero when first released in 1920.
 In 1938, Hollywood moved to Centralia, Illinois.
 In 1967, the Martoccio family sold Hollywood Brands to Consolidated Foods, which later became Sara Lee.
 Fire destroyed the Centralia plant in 1980.
 Production of the Payday bar continued with help from the L.S.
 Heath and Sons Company until a new facility could be constructed.
-In 1988, Hollywood Brands was acquired by the Leaf Candy Company and then later became part of The Hershey Company in 1996 via its acquisition of Leaf North America.
+In 1988, Hollywood Brands was acquired by the Leaf Candy Company and then later became part of the Hershey Company in 1996 via its acquisition of Leaf North America.

 Payday was named the #3 candy bar in the 2019 LA Times Candy Bar Power Rankings.